martinvahi/mmmv_devel_tools/src/bonnet/lib/kibuvits_ruby_library/README.md

-The reason, why KRL is and probably will stay UNIX specific is that rewriting Bash and other, reliable, classical, UNIX command-line tools at an era, where most of the new commercial software is web based and most of the web servers run UNIX-like operating systems, is not that rewarding.
-Phones run Linux, routers run Linux, most mature open source operating systems are POSIX compliant and as of 2013 the Microsoft has never been a trustworthy business partner for multitude-and-freedom-of-choice lovers.
+The reason, why KRL is and probably will stay UNIX specific is that rewriting Bash, diff, grep and other, reliable, classical, UNIX command-line tools at an era, where most of the new commercial software is web based and most of the web servers run UNIX-like operating systems, is not that rewarding.
+Phones run Linux, routers run Linux, most mature open source operating systems are POSIX compliant and as of 2014 the Microsoft has never been a trustworthy business partner for multitude-and-freedom-of-choice lovers.

 The KRL will probably never be distributed as a gem, because